lextego/ai_tool_tests/README.md

 **Experience:** Despite indexing our repo, the tool failed to generate any meaningful documentation.

-**Best for:** Potentially useful for developer Q\&A over time, but not for initial documentation needs.
+**Best for:** Potentially useful for developer Q&A over time, but not for initial documentation needs.

----

 ## Catio.tech